Iliev88/ATC/README.md

 # ATC

-A demo test filling a form implmented with Protractor and Cucumber.
+A demo test filling a form implemented with Protractor and Cucumber.

 To run it: